What does Brexit mean for the biopharma industry?

 Ireland: possible medicine shortages?

-“Already, 140 medicines are out of stock and we are at risk of further shortages due to Ireland’s dependence on the much larger British market,” said Gannon, quoted in The Independent.
+“Already, 140 medicines are out of stock and we are at risk of further shortages due to Ireland’s dependence on the much larger British market,” said Gannon, quoted in the Irish Independent.

-Gannon, who is joint chairperson of the Medicines for Ireland group, warned that border delays, customers costs and differing regulatory stances could all negatively impact Irish consumers.
+Gannon, who is joint chair of the Medicines for Ireland group, warned that border delays, customer costs and differing regulatory stances could all negatively impact Irish consumers.

 “Without the ability to batch-share, the small size of the Irish market may make it commercially unsustainable for manufacturers to supply to Ireland.”

-More recently, the former Veterinary Ireland president John V O’Connor also expressed concern that packaging issues could lead to veterinary medicine shortages as well.
-“Potentially more than 50pc of our medicines are joint packaging,” he said, also quoted in The Independent.
+More recently, the former Veterinary Ireland president John V O’Connor expressed concern that packaging issues could also lead to veterinary medicine shortages.
+“Potentially more than 50pc of our medicines are joint packaging,” he said, also quoted in the Irish Independent.

 Staring into the void of the unknown

 There is something uniquely disquieting about trying to portend what Brexit may bring.
-Analysis often goes hand and hand with speculation, and speculation is always made with the implicit caveat that anything can happen, but this caveat rings especially true in the case of Brexit, both in how it could affect biopharma and the world at large.
+Analysis often goes hand-in-hand with speculation, and speculation is always made with the implicit caveat that anything can happen.
+But this caveat rings especially true in the case of Brexit, both in how it could affect biopharma and the world at large.

 It is evident however that those in the biopharma industry have both grave and valid concerns about what lies ahead.